Radiogenic nuclide: Examples

 Other important examples of radiogenic elements are radon and helium, both of which form during the decay of heavier elements in bedrock.
-Radon is entirely radiogenic, since it has too short a half-life to occur primordially.
+Radon is entirely radiogenic, since it has too short a half-life to have occurred primordially.
 Helium, however, occurs in the crust of the Earth primordially, since both helium-3 and helium-4 are stable, and small amounts were trapped in the crust of the Earth as it formed.
 Helium-3 is almost entirely primordial (a small amount is formed by natural nuclear reactions in the crust).
-Helium-3 can also be produced as the decay product of Tritium which is a product of some nuclear reactions, including ternary fission.
-The global supply of helium (which occurs in gas wells as well as the atmosphere) is almost entirely (about 90-99%) radiogenic, as shown by its factor of 10 to 100 times enrichment in radiogenic helium-4 relative to the primordial ratio of helium-4 to helium-3.
-This latter ratio is known from extraterrestrial sources, such as some moon rocks and meteorites, which are relatively free of parental sources for helium-3 and helium-4.
+Helium-3 can also be produced as the decay product of tritium (3H) which is a product of some nuclear reactions, including ternary fission.
+The global supply of helium (which occurs in gas wells as well as the atmosphere) is mainly (about 90%–99%) radiogenic, as shown by its factor of 10 to 100 times enrichment in radiogenic helium-4 relative to the primordial ratio of helium-4 to helium-3.
+This latter ratio is known from extraterrestrial sources, such as some Moon rocks and meteorites, which are relatively free of parental sources for helium-3 and helium-4.

 As noted in the case of lead-204, a radiogenic nuclide is often not radioactive.
-In this case, if its precursor nuclide exhibits a half life too short to survive from primordial times, then the parent nuclide will be gone, and known now entirely by a relative excess of its stable daughter.
-In practice, this occurs for all radionuclides with half lives less than about 50 to 100 million years.
+In this case, if its precursor nuclide has a half-life too short to have survived from primordial times, then the parent nuclide will be gone, and known now entirely by a relative excess of its stable daughter.
+In practice, this occurs for all radionuclides with half-lives less than about 50 to 100 million years.
 Such nuclides are formed in supernovas, but are known as extinct radionuclides, since they are not seen directly on the Earth today.

 An example of an extinct radionuclide is iodine-129; it decays to xenon-129, a stable isotope of xenon which appears in excess relative to other xenon isotopes.
-It is found in meteorites that condensed from the primordial solar system dust cloud and trapped primordial iodine-129 (half life 15.7 million years) some time in a relative short period (probably less than 20 million years) between the iodine-129's creation in a supernova, and the formation of the solar system by condensation of this dust.
+It is found in meteorites that condensed from the primordial Solar System dust cloud and trapped primordial iodine-129 (half-life 15.7 million years) sometime in a relative short period (probably less than 20 million years) between the iodine-129's creation in a supernova, and the formation of the Solar System by condensation of this dust.
 The trapped iodine-129 now appears as a relative excess of xenon-129.
 Iodine-129 was the first extinct radionuclide to be inferred, in 1960.
 Others are aluminium-26 (also inferred from extra magnesium-26 found in meteorites), and iron-60.